 Drive It On Through

 Finally, when time is short, you can always find a bus wash that’s just like a traditional car wash.
 These drive-through washes are completely automatic, leaving the driver with no responsibilities beyond driving the bus through.
-Different washes may not have the same design, but they’re all set up in much the same way.
-Scrub curtains handle the top and the hood, while vertically aligned brushes tackle the back and sides of the bus.
+Different washes may not have the same design, but they’re all set up in much the same way: They do a preliminary wetting and apply bus wash soap automatically.
+Next, scrub curtains handle the top and the hood, while vertically aligned brushes tackle the back and sides of the bus.

 Whether you head to a bus wash station or conquer the job yourself, you have to remember that washing a bus isn’t quite like washing a car.
 There’s more of everything, and the job is a big one.
 The most important lesson you learn as you seek tips about how to wash a bus is that you can always use a helping hand.
 How do you prefer to clean your bus?
 Do you take it to a wash facility or do you scrub it down yourself?
+Do you have a favorite bus wash soap brand?
 Share any tips that you have, and don’t forget to mention your favorite products, on our blog now!